 Staff at IIS have combined over 60 years of privacy regulatory, management and consulting experience, the largest in the Asia/Pacific region.

 Mike Trovato is the Managing Director and Lead Security Advisor, having commenced his role in 2018.
 Malcolm Crompton is the Lead Privacy Advisor, having served as Managing Director from 2004 to 2017.
-Robin McKenzie and Christine Cowper are IIS' most experienced privacy consultants, Robin first joined in 2005 and Christine in 2007.
+Robin McKenzie and Christine Cowper are IIS' most experienced privacy consultants, joining IIS in 2005 and 2007 respectively.
 Chong Shao joined IIS in 2010, while Natasha Roberts and Joshua Ngai joined IIS in 2016.
 Alexander Benze Von Fritz joined the team in 2018.

-Malcolm, Robin, Christine, Natasha and Annelies first met at the then Australian Office of the Federal Privacy Commissioner where they worked for a number of years.
+Malcolm, Robin, Christine and Natasha first met at the then Australian Office of the Federal Privacy Commissioner where they worked for a number of years.